2025-Scrapyard-Busan/Web/README.md

-#Ranking page

-Function:
+# Ranking Page

-Ranked based on the time taken to wake up 'Rami (alarm).
+Function: Rankings are determined based on the time taken to wake up "Rami (alarm)."
-Next to the time taken, the intensity of sound, brightness, and shaking is 100% based.
+Next to the recorded time, the intensity of sound, brightness, and shaking is displayed as a percentage (with 100% as the reference).